nosferatum2/sfcc/build_tools/README.md

 ##Notes

-Verbose Logging -> handled via the "verboseLogging" option in the dw.json file
+Build environment flags (i.e Verbose Logging) are controlled via the "buildEnvironment" object in the package.json file
-	Example: "verboseLogging": "true"